What Is a Letter of Intent to Bid? | The Bid Lab

 What Is a Letter of Intent to Bid?

-A Letter of Intent to Bid (or LOI for short) is a very simple business letter that a vendor sends to the RFP’s procurement contact notifying them of your “intention to bid” on their RFP.
-LOIs are also referred to as a Statement of Intent or Statement of Interest (these are used interchangeably but also have their own places within the RFP process).
-However, the LOI step happens after your team has reviewed the RFP thoroughly and knows you can fully comply with the RFP requirements.
+A Letter of Intent to Bid (or LOI for short) is a very simple business letter a vendor sends to the RFP’s procurement contact notifying them of your “intention to bid” on their RFP.
+LOIs are also referred to as a Statement of Intent or Statement of Interest (these are used interchangeably but have their own places within the RFP process).
+However, the LOI step happens after your team thoroughly reviews the RFP and knows you can fully comply with the RFP requirements.

 It’s important to note that an LOI isn’t necessary for vendors to send for every RFP.
 Rather, they’re best for large contracts, typically for agencies with longer timelines, various phases, and numerous meetings or conferences.
-Then, followed by question and answer periods.
-Basically, send an LOI for any RFP that you want to absolutely ensure you have all available information for in order to avoid any misunderstandings or miscommunication prior to submitting a response.
+Then, there will be question and answer periods.
+Basically, send an LOI for any RFP that you want to ensure you have all available information for to avoid any misunderstandings or miscommunication prior to submitting a response.
 And definitely send a LOI if the RFP vendor is specifically requesting one!

 When Is a LOI Required?